marcboscher/Classical/README.md

 ## Conclusion

-Ultimately we want to hear what you want.
+Ultimately we want to build what you need.
 So give us a bit of time to get a bit more implemented, documented and polished.
-Then we'll see what you can be accomplished with the tools you enjoy using.
+Then we'll see just what can be accomplished when you create with the tools you enjoy using.

 If you're a TypeScript wonk like we are, open up the bin, give the type declarations a once-over and get started with classical.js.